Prismatic leads in satisfaction for embedded iPaaS!

 Customers become frustrated with the integrations – the exact functionality you built to improve customer workflows and reduce friction and frustration.

-An embedded integration platform can give your customers unmatched insight into their integrations, including integration status, configuration options, and logging details.
+An embedded integration platform can give your customers unmatched insight into their integrations, including status, configuration options, and logging details.

 Our customers now have an integration marketplace where they can connect and configure their integrations themselves, which has reduced time and mistakes for our internal support teams.